rosario/rosario.github.com/_posts/2012-05-31-chatting-on-twitter-with-pusher-part2.md

 Sinatra and Delayed Job
 -----------------------

-In the previous code snippet we use _Delayed Job_ to fetch out first friends list.
-To setup [delayed job](https://github.com/collectiveidea/delayed_job "delayed job") with Sinatra is a piece of cake.
-We need to define few _tasks_ in our _Rakefile.rb_.
-Note that the following task are useful when we deploy the code to [heroku](http://www.heroku.com "heroku").
+In the previous code snippet we use _Delayed Job_ to fetch our friends.
+We need to setup [delayed job](https://github.com/collectiveidea/delayed_job "delayed job") with Sinatra and define a couple of _tasks_ to start and clear the job queue in our _Rakefile.rb_.
+Note that the following  tasks are useful when we deploy the code to [heroku](http://www.heroku.com "heroku").

       task :environment do
         require 'delayed_job'